 Pro Se Pro UVISA Rapid Response Service BFD EAD Approvals Averaging 39 Days

-Charleston, South Carolina, Aug.
-24, 2023 (GLOBE NEWSWIRE) -- Pro Se Pro is a company that helps immigrants who are waiting on the US Government to process applications for UVISA Bona Fide Determination (BFD), Work Authorization (EAD), and Advanced Parole (AP).
+Charleston, South Carolina – Pro Se Pro is a company that helps immigrants who are waiting on the US Government to process applications for UVISA Bona Fide Determination (BFD), Work Authorization (EAD), and Advanced Parole (AP).
 The UVISA Rapid Response Service walks applicants through creating a Pro Se complaint for their unreasonable delay case.

 The U Visa latest news today reports that the U Visa program has been facing a significant backlog, so the UVISA Rapid Response Service is a much needed service to relieve applicant’s wait times and frustration.